leandrocp/analyzer/README.md

 Common use cases include, but not limited to:

+  - Validating production data at rest.
+  - Enforcing data schema and content on CI/CD.
   - Establishing a contract for consumed APIs.
   - Validating the structure and content of CSV files.
   - Ensuring data quality in a ETL or ELT pipeline.